Best Places to See Fall Colors in Central Oregon

 3. Drake Park – Downtown Bend

 For an easy, in-town leaf-peeping spot, Drake Park delivers.
 The Deschutes River reflects the red maples and yellow willows, and the park’s pathways make for a scenic stroll without leaving downtown.
+There's nothing better than exploring one of the best places to see fall foliage in Central Oregon without ever having to leave Bend.

 When to Go: Early October.